Pietenpol Air Camper

 No. Pietenpol did advertise and sell kits back in the 1930's.
 He also built a few ''fly-away'' models.

-Today, some members of the Broadhead Pietenpol Association make and sell some components.
+Today, some members of the Buckeye Pietenpol Association make and sell some components.
 But

 Pietenpol's are essentially a ''scratch-built'' airplane.